CenterForOpenScience/SHARE/providers/edu.cmu.md

 _Provide any distinguishing characteristics of research outputs in your repository or sets that represent research outputs (as distinct from cultural heritage materials)._

-Basically what’s in the IR is scholarly research.
+Basically what's in the IR is scholarly research.
 Special collections and other material is in a different system.
 We can consider anything in this repository suitable for SHARE's mission.

 Metadata Sharing Questions
 ----